 More than a third of New Zealand’s population lives in this metropolis, and the number of residents is growing.
 Being that 40% of the people living in Auckland were born overseas, this multi-cultural city is brimming with different cuisines, cultures, languages and religions.

 You’ll be happy to know that even though it’s a major metropolis, there are lots of free activities and cheap eats if you know where to look.
-If you’re just arriving in New Zealand, you don’t want to blow your budget right off the bat.
+If you’re just arriving in the North Island of New Zealand, you don’t want to blow your budget right off the bat.
 And on the opposite hand, if you’re visiting Auckland at the end of your trip, you might not have much cash left to spend.

 Whether you have one day in the city or a week, we’ve put together some of the best things to do in Auckland (that don’t cost a fortune!).